robert-koch-institut/mex-model/SECURITY.md

 ## Supported Versions

-This repository contains actively developed documentation and schema definitions.
-Changes can occur frequently and only the latest released version will be supported with security and bug fixes.
-It is therefore recommended to reference only the latest release in other documentation, schemas or implementations.
+This software package is currently in pre-release state.
+That means changes can occur frequently and only the latest released version will be supported with security and bug fixes.
+It is therefore not recommended to use this package in productive environments.

 ## Reporting a Vulnerability